Skip to main content

 Secrets and Configuration

 1. No API keys in client-side code.
-Search your codebase for strings starting with sk_, pk_, SUPABASE_SERVICE_ROLE, or any environment variable that should not be public. v0 sometimes places keys in client components where they are visible in the browser's network tab.
+Search your codebase for strings starting with sk_, pk_, SUPABASE_SERVICE_ROLE, or any variable that should be private. v0 sometimes places keys in client components where they are visible in the browser's network tab.

 2. Environment variables are validated at startup.
 Your app should fail loudly if a required env var is missing, not silently serve broken functionality.
-Check for a validation step in your server startup or Next.js config.
+Check for a validation step in your Next.js config or server startup.

 3. No hardcoded values.
 Look for URLs, database connection strings, or feature flags embedded directly in the code instead of pulled from environment variables.